tylerhawks/memory-game/README.md

 How to play
--Click on a card to turn it over and see the image -CLick another card to try to find a matching image -Cards that aren't matched turn back over
+-Click on a card to turn it over and see the image -Click another card to try to find a matching image -Cards that aren't matched turn back over
 -Matches stay face-up
 -The game is won when all 8 pairs are matched